 Remove – Remove engine cover and blower housing assembly.

-Paint – Mark the nut in relation to the crankshaft, this lets you know how far to tighten, if you’re not going to use a torque wrench.
-(Torque wrench is preferred)
+Paint – Mark the nut in relation to the crankshaft.
+This lets you know how far to tighten if you’re not going to use a torque wrench.
+(A torque wrench is preferred)

-Block – Use a block of wood to wedge against blade to prevent engine from turning as you loosen flywheel nut.
+Block – Use a block of wood to wedge against the blade to prevent the engine from turning as you loosen the flywheel nut.